13 strikers who've been too good for the Championship… but failed in the Premier League

 Championship: 187 games, 65 goals • Premier League: 24 games, 3 goals

+While it tends to be feast or famine for Matej Vydra in the Championship, the former Watford man ended last season as the division’s top scorer - not that it was enough to get him picked in the play-off semi-final, mind.

-An important caveat: 17 of those 24 Premier League appearances were from the bench.
-A loan at West Brom provided most of them; later, newly-promoted Watford bought Vydra, twice a loanee at Vicarage Road, then gave him two minutes as a substitute against Chelsea before selling up.
+Up in the Premier League, though, the cupboards are almost completely bare.
+An important caveat: three goals in 24 games for West Brom and Watford came from just seven starts, with the Hornets signing the Czech permanently after two successful loan spells and then giving him just two minutes as a substitute against Chelsea before selling up.
 Sorry, Matej, you had your chance.

-In the Championship it’s feast or famine, with 57 of Vydra’s 65 goals coming in three of his five campaigns at that level.
-After a two-year dry spell at Reading and then Derby, he rediscovered his shooting boots at the iPro Stadium last season (the natural place to look, surely).
-Being the division’s top scorer wasn’t enough to make Gary Rowett pick him in the second leg of last season’s play-off semi-final, mind, not when there’s…

 Championship: 255 games, 76 goals • Premier League: 211 games, 33 goals

-Yet another ex-Cardiff goalsmith, Jerome retrained as a workmanlike all-round centre-forward after leaving Wales for Birmingham at the end of 2005/06.
-He has never bettered the teenage Jerome’s 18-goal return that season.
+Jerome sits just outside the top 50 for all-time Premier League appearances by a striker, one behind Fernando Torres and five ahead of Sergio Aguero, yet he has scored fewer goals than Mark Noble.

-In defence, his game is about more than goals (although he found plenty at Norwich in recent Championship campaigns).
-Even so, the fact that more than half of his Premier League strikes came in his first two seasons there with Birmingham means that, across five campaigns since then with the Blues, Stoke, Crystal Palace and Norwich, Jerome has played 146 Premier League matches and scored 15 goals.
-Again, that’s 15 goals in 146 matches.
+In his defence, Jerome’s game is about more than goals (although he found plenty at Norwich in recent Championship campaigns), but the fact that more than half of his Premier League strikes came in his first two seasons with Birmingham means that, across five campaigns since then with the Blues, Stoke, Crystal Palace and Norwich, he has played 146 Premier League matches and scored 15 goals.

-Jerome sits just outside the top 50 for all-time Premier League appearances by a striker, one behind Fernando Torres and five ahead of Sergio Aguero.
-He has scored fewer goals than Mark Noble.
-We don’t expect much – but we expect more than this.

 Get the best features, fun and footballing frolics straight to your inbox every week.